 - Regularly back up data to prevent losses due to an unforeseen event

-Protect your data and keep it safe from intruders with Reciprocity’s Risk Observation, Assessment and Remediation (ROAR) platform.
+Protect your data and keep it safe from intruders with Reciprocity’s Risk Observation, Assessment and Remediation (ZenGRC) platform.
 This world-class cybersecurity risk management and strategic risk management platform will empower you to see and understand the risks to your business-critical data.

 It will also reveal the contextual insights you need to mitigate cyber risks and protect your information assets from malicious adversaries.
 Understand the risk implications of your business processes, use expert-provided guidance to mature your risk management program, and automate manual workflows for a more efficient data management plan.